OdiLock/Patrick-Crypter/README.md

 ![](https://github.com/OdiLock/Patrick-Crypter/blob/main/Patrick%20Crypter%20Builder/Patrick%20Jane%20Crypter%20Builder/Builder.png)

-UPGRADE:
+UPDATE:
-This crypter`s stub is FUD for now.
+This crypter`s stub is **FUD** for now.
 If it is not like this you can wait for update or additionaly obfuscate  crypter stub here: https://freeobfuscator.com/.
 Also feel free to edit the source code

 REQUIREMENTS: